 Instructions For Smoking The Turkey

 With your materials gathered, you're now ready to start the process of smoking your turkey breast.

 While it's technically an optional step, no one should have to suffer the indignity of unbrined poultry.
 Dedicate some prep time to this step.
 To ensure maximum flavor and juiciness is retained in your smoked turkey, brining is the best option.
 Mix up your favorite brine (either from the list above or your own recipe) and place turkey breasts in the liquid for at least 10 hours or preferably overnight in the refrigerator.
 The total cook time will worth it.

 Step 2: Seasoning the Turkey

-Remove your turkey from the brine after an appropriate length of time, rinse thoroughly with clean water, and pat the outside dry.
+Remove your turkey from the brine after an appropriate length of time, rinse thoroughly with clean water, and using paper towels pat the outside dry.
 To season your breast thoroughly, pull up the skin attached to your breast and slide your hand underneath, being careful to leave the skin attached by the edges without completely pulling it off.

 After that, apply some olive oil to the outside of the skin, rubbing on spice rub until it forms a kind of paste.
 Once you've finished, let the meat rest and absorb the spices while you prepare the smoker.

 This step will be different depending on what kind of smoker you use.
 To smoke turkey, applewood chips is a popular choice.
 If you use a charcoal smoker, light your charcoal in a chimney before dumping it on top of a pile of unlit charcoal, surrounding with your wood of choice when it begins to smolder.
 To smoke turkey you can choose wood chips or wood chunks depending on the kind of smoky flavor you want to get.
 Fill the water pan and set it inside, closing the lid and letting the smoker reach a temperature between 230 and 250 degrees Fahrenheit.
 Consistency is key.